Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 For thumb and handheld players, your grip is paramount, here.

 To test your grip, play SUPERNOVA.
 Your thumb should be able to comfortably **trill** the trills.
-It doesn't matter whether you can comfortably play it with one hand; trill it.
+It doesn\'t matter whether you can comfortably play it with one hand; trill it.
 Adjust your grip until you can trill it.

-Once you hit a certain point, there'll be even harder trills, crosshands, or trains that may not even be in the common hit area[^5].
+Once you hit a certain point, there\'ll be even harder trills, crosshands, or trains that may not even be in the common hit area[^5].
 Not much you can do here, other than play Manic Jeer, and update your grip as needed.

 ___